 How I Work

-You might not know exactly what you want to say, or where to begin.
-That’s completely okay.
 We begin wherever you are, and go at a pace that feels manageable for you.

-This means we pay attention not only to what you’re experiencing, but how you are experiencing it, noticing thoughts, feelings, and patterns as they arise, both in your wider life and within the therapeutic relationship itself.
+My approach is grounded in relational mindfulness.
+This means we pay attention not only to what you’re experiencing, but how you are experiencing it, both in your wider life and within the therapeutic relationship itself.

 Sessions are conversational, but also spacious.

 At times we may slow things down, allowing space to notice what is happening in the moment.
-This can help bring a deeper awareness to patterns that might otherwise go unnoticed.
+There is no pressure to perform or to have things figured out.

 The therapeutic relationship is central to the work.